fuchsfranklin/fuchsfranklin.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working at Mondelēz as a Data Science Manager in the Marketing Acceleration and Insights Group under [Navneet Gill](https://www.linkedin.com/in/navneet-gill-33a76ba/) and [Rakesh Loonawat](https://www.linkedin.com/in/rakeshloonawat/), where I focus on consumer research and providing product portfolio insights using methods in [Algorithmic Marketing](https://www.algorithmicmarketingbook.com/) and other adjacent areas in applied statistics.
+I am currently working at Mondelēz as a Data Science Manager in the Marketing Acceleration and Insights Group under [Navneet Gill](https://www.linkedin.com/in/navneet-gill-33a76ba/) and [Rakesh Loonawat](https://www.linkedin.com/in/rakeshloonawat/), where I focus on consumer research and providing product portfolio insights using methods in [Algorithmic Marketing](https://www.algorithmicmarketingbook.com/), with a growing focus on automating analytical workflows and model deployment through cloud computing at scale.

 My Interests
 ======